project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 Sending messages
 ^^^^^^^^^^^^^^^^
-:march:`Gait Instruction Message <march_shared_resources/msg/GaitInstruction.msg>` This is a instruction to start the sent gait right now, if this is possible.
+:march:`Gait Instruction Message <march_shared_resources/msg/GaitInstruction.msg>` This is an instruction to start the sent gait right now, if this is possible.

 :march:`Stop Message <march_shared_resources/msg/GaitInstruction.msg>` This message can stop a repeating gait (such as walk).
-After receiving the stop message the exoskeleton will go to the standing pose.
+After receiving the stop message, the exoskeleton will go to the standing pose.

-`Stay Alive Message <http://docs.ros.org/melodic/api/std_msgs/html/msg/Time.html>`_  Every loop a stay alive message is send.
+`Stay Alive Message <http://docs.ros.org/melodic/api/std_msgs/html/msg/Time.html>`_  Every loop a stay alive message is sent.
 This way :ref:`march-safety-label` can detect when the input device loses connection.

 Receiving messages
 ^^^^^^^^^^^^^^^^^^
-`Gait Instruction Response Message <http://docs.ros.org/melodic/api/std_msgs/html/msg/Bool.html>`_  This message indicate that the last gait instruction is handled.
-The value represent successful handled or rejected.
+`Gait Instruction Response Message <http://docs.ros.org/melodic/api/std_msgs/html/msg/Bool.html>`_  This message indicates that the last gait instruction is handled.
+The value represents success or rejection.

 Tutorials
 ---------